 “Yet, here we are.”
 My mind races through a series of questions.
 What exactly do they consider military training?
 I try not to panic and proceed slowly as images and videos flash in my display.
 I catch random constructs and muted videos of what looks like specialized endurance and defensive training that has nothing to do with enforcing rules or combating people, but confronting and withstanding the environment; still, I wonder.
 “Historically, military forces can be violent and brutal and serve powerful self-interests, usually in the form of nationalist, economic, or religious interests.”

 Her casual expression doesn’t change and her silence indicates she awaits my question.

 “How do I know if everything you’re telling me is the truth?”
-I ask earnestly without tone or judgement knowing that truth can be an elusive concept.
+I ask earnestly without tone or judgment knowing that truth can be an elusive concept.
 What is her truth?
 What are facts here?
-Do verifiable truths and evidence based facts matter here?
+Do verifiable truths and evidence-based facts matter here?

 “The concept of trust is familiar to you?”

 I frown again.
 “Trust is as alien as you are.
 I’ve never trusted easily.
 Nothing personal.”
 I pause to gather some thoughts.
 “Is your society oppressed?”

 “How would you even know?”
 I realize this may be an insult.
 “I mean, no offense.
 It’s just that some people during my time were ignorant of and culpable and complicit in their own oppression and that of others.”
 I could specify white women, I don’t.